What is Mindfulness?

 This course will have special appeal for individuals or groups who prefer a more self-directed approach to learning, and who may require more flexibility in terms of the amount of time they are able to commit.
 Additionally, those who have studied mindfulness in the past but whose practices have lapsed--or who are simply looking for a new take on the material—will find this a course to be an attractive option.
 Includes unlimited access to the 10% Happier app for a four-month period.
 All participants must be able to commit to attending all the sessions.
 Audience: All, Pre-Requisite: None, Length: 3 hours, 3 weeks, Participation Maximum: 25.
 Click here for dates, times, location and a link to register for the course.

 This is a unique training opportunity designed to teach techniques of mindfulness to managers (grade 56 and above) for use in their daily work.
-This eight-week, classroom-based program provides mobile tools, guided meditations, small group support and weekly reminders to participants as they learn to practice meditation and other techniques to enhance focus, collaboration, and effectiveness.
+This free eight-week, classroom-based program provides mobile tools, guided meditations, small group support and weekly reminders to participants as they learn to practice meditation and other techniques to enhance focus, collaboration, and effectiveness.
 Pre- and post- attentional assessments, app-generated metrics and personalized reports will demonstrate participants’ progress and the impact of the program as a whole.

 Participants will attend weekly classroom sessions.
 In addition, participants should plan for 10 minutes a day of meditation practice.
 Participants will be assigned weekly theme-based applications of mindfulness activities to use in the workplace as real-life situations emerge naturally throughout the day.
 At the first and final sessions, individual attention and more will be measured using validated instruments, which will generate a confidential personalized report.
 All participants must be able to commit to attending all the sessions.
 Audience: Managers grade 56 and above, Pre-Requisite: Any one of the Mindfulness programs offered, or a current practitioner of Mindfulness, Length: 13 hours, 8 weeks (1st & 8th, 2 hours; 2nd-5th, 90 minutes) Participation Maximum: 25.
 Click here for dates, times, location and a link to register for the course.